raulsuriajr/halcyondrupalers-d9-boilerplate/README.md

 * Example `php drush/drush uli` which will display a one time login link.

 ### Drupal Console
-To use Drupal Console run `./vendor/bin/drupal`, this same command will list all the available commands of drupal console
+To use Drupal Console run `./vendor/bin/drupal`, this command will list all the available commands of drupal console